Mont Ventoux: Road cycling

 Every year there are amateur races to climb the mountain as quickly and often as possible in 24 hours, the Ventoux Masterseries and "Les Cinglés du Mont Ventoux".
+Cyclists can become a member of the Cinglés du Mont Ventoux Club by ascending all 3 sides of the mountain in a single day.
+Within this club there are other even more difficult challenges such as the Galériens which is 4 ascents in 24 hours of Ventoux including a forest path as the 4th ascent, the Bicinglés which is 6 ascents, all 3 sides twice in 24 hours and is 8800m of elevation which is roughly equivalent to the elevation of Mount Everest.
+Beyond this there are unofficial and extremely challenging variants such as the Tricinglés which is an extension of the bicinglés and is all 3 sides three times in 24 hours, total of 9 ascents of Ventoux in a single day.
 On 16 May 2006, Jean-Pascal Roux from Bédoin broke the record of climbs in 24 hours, with eleven climbs, all of them from Bédoin.

 Tour de France

 Memorial of Tom Simpson, who died near the summit during the 1967 Tour de France, aged 29.

-Mont Ventoux is the scene of one of the most grueling climbs in the Tour de France bicycle race, which has ascended the mountain eighteen times since 1951.
+Mont Ventoux is the scene of one of the most difficult climbs in the Tour de France bicycle race, which has ascended the mountain eighteen times since 1951.
 The followed trail mostly passes through Bédoin.
-Its fame as a scene of great Tour dramas has made it a magnet for cyclists around the world.
+Its fame as a scene of great Tour dramas has made it popular among cyclists around the world.

-British cyclist Tom Simpson died on the mountain on 13 July 1967 from heat exhaustion caused by a combination of factors, including dehydration (caused by lack of fluid intake and diarrhea), use of amphetamines, and alcohol, although there is still speculation as to the exact cause of his death.
+British cyclist Tom Simpson died on the mountain on 13 July 1967 from heat exhaustion caused by a combination of factors, including dehydration (caused by lack of fluid intake and diarrhœa), use of amphetamines, and alcohol, although there is still speculation as to the exact cause of his death.
 He began to wildly weave across the road before he fell down.
 He was delirious and asked spectators to put him back on the bike, which he rode to within a kilometre of the summit before collapsing dead, still clipped into his pedals.
 Amphetamines were found in his jersey and bloodstream.
 There is a memorial to Simpson near the summit, which has become a shrine to fans of cycling, who often leave small tokens of remembrance there.
 In 1970, Eddy Merckx rode himself to the brink of collapse while winning the stage.
 He received oxygen, recovered, and won the Tour.
 In 1994, Eros Poli, not known for his climbing ability, stole away at the beginning of the day's stage, built up a substantial time gap from the peloton, and was first over the Ventoux and eventual stage winner despite losing a minute of his lead per kilometre of the ascent.